Rapper Mystikal breaks silence on dropped rape charge

 He has received suggestions to have women he’s involved with sign non-disclosure agreements, but says he’d rather mature in his decision-making.

-“I don’t do the groupies on the road (anymore),” he said.
+He said he’s committed to not put himself “in situations where things like this can happen.
+I’m too old for that.”
+He also said he no longer hang outs with groupies or indulges in the rock star lifestyle.
 “I don’t perform at the show and get the ladies (excited) and get her all goo-goo eyed and take advantage (of being a celebrity) ...
 That was a young Mystikal.”

 Follow Gary Gerard Hamilton at twitter.com/garyghamilton